deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

   }

   // Otherwise, we either don't have an auth token or it is stale, so try to get a fresh one.
-  // (An alternative approach could be to return the stale auth token right away and try to get a fresh one in the background.) var authItem = await GetFreshAuthTokenFromExternalService();
+  // (An alternative approach could be to return the stale auth token right away and try to get a fresh one in the background) var authItem = await GetFreshAuthTokenFromExternalService();

   // If we successfully retrieved a fresh auth token, add it to the cache and return it.